The Story of UB Global from 1855 to the Present.

 UB Global is the joint mission agency of the national conferences in the United States and Canada.
 The UB Global Board, which consists of members from both countries, meets twice a year.

-The UB Global office is located in Huntington, Ind.
+The UB Global office is located in Huntington, Indiana.
 It includes a staff of five persons–the executive director, three associate directors, and an administrative assistant.